 Tamron offers the Tap-in console adapter to update the Tamron 90mm lens firmware, however, no firmware exists which addresses the Z incompatibility.

 According to Nikon's S lens road map we Nikon Z users may not see a native Macro S lens for a few years and be regulated to Nikon's legacy f/mount Macro using the FTZ adapter.
-I like other Macro enthusiast hope that Nikon pushes a Native S lens to us soon.
+I like other Macro enthusiasts hope to see a 200mm Z mount macro come along soon.

 Additionally, if you have older Nikon lenses beyond 10 years be prepared for lots of incompatibilities.